* Markets nervous ahead of jobs data seen key to U.S.

 over year end.

-ounce, on track for a loss for the week of around 2 percent.
+ounce, heading for a loss for the week of 2 percent.

 U.S. crude was flat at $97.38, cementing gains of 5